This is a sponsored post written by me on behalf of Ocala/Marion County VCB. All opinions are 100% mine.

 Last but definitely not least, the only Asian restaurant in my entire list – Sky Asian Fusion.
 I didn’t eat them myself, but when everyone you ask for a dinner recommendation says Sky Fusion, it has to be included.
 Not only is the food apparently good enough to convince a non-Asian food eater to like Chinese food, the view from the 6th floor of the Holiday Inn & Suites where the restaurant is located is supposed to be gorgeous.

 As a side note, while the rest of my dinner recommendations have been family-friendly, the prices and upscale nature of Sky Fusion lends itself more to a date night or girls night out type dinner than family night with the young ones.

 Sky Asian Fusion | Mon-Thurs 5PM-10PM/Fri-Sat 5PM-11PM(hours may change)

 And now onto my favorite course – dessert!
 I already mentioned that both Stella’s Pantry and Brooklyn’s Backyard have stellar dessert options so if you’re eating there, make sure to try out the desserts they offer.
 But if you’re not eating at either of those restaurants or happen to want a mid-day or second dessert, these are three of my favorite places for sweet treats in Ocala.

 So those are my favorite places to eat in Marion County.
-If you need more suggestions, make sure to check out the Ocala Marion website and its full list of restaurants and descriptions.
-And if I missed your favorite, leave a comment and let me know so I can check it out next time I’m in town.
+If I missed your favorite, leave a comment and let me know so I can check it out next time I’m in town.